fennawake/covid-app-js/README.md

  ###  TODO LIST

-- [ ] Mobile responsive
+TODO LIST
-- [ ] Click on country and load a new table with new datas about determinate country
+[ ] click on country and load a new table with new datas about determinate country
-- [ ] Insert arrow inside th
-- [ ] Fixed th after determined height

 ### Keep a touch